-The resource available for potential underground mining assumes a vein will have narrow widths from 1 m to 8 m.
+Resources have been reported above a 3 g/t Au cut-off assuming potential underground mining of veins with narrow widths from 1 m to 8 m.
 The assumed mining method is Shrinkage stoping or hand held miners: both methods are selective mining methods ideal for high grade, steeply dipping narrow deposits.
 Selective mining will maximize recovery and minimize dilution.
 An advantage of a shrinkage operation is that no back fill is required.
 The average stope parameters are 60 m long x 60 m tall x vein thickness.
-Assumed required head grade is 5.0g/t Au and as is shown in Figure 26 the average head grade above a 3g/t cut-off is 9.3 g/t in the indicated resource.
+Assumed required head grade is 5.0g/t Au and as is shown in Figure 14.7 the average head grade above a 3g/t cut-off is 8.17 g/t in the Indicated resource.
 It is assumed low grade ore (<5g/t) mined during development will be stock piled.